Clinical Psychology Internship

 Child Clinical-Autism Concentration (APPIC Program code: 141327) (one intern)

-Child Pediatric Neuropsychology Concentration (APPIC Program code: 141320) (one intern)
+Child Pediatric Psychology Concentration (APPIC Program code: 141320) (one intern)

 A complete description of each Concentrations and rotations offered is provided under each Track.